How To Know If A Number Is Divisible By 4

 • Numbers Ending in Two Zeros: If a number ends in two zeros (00), it is always divisible by 4.
 This is because 00 is divisible by 4.
 Examples include 100, 500, 2700, and 15000.

 • Small Numbers: For numbers less than 100, simply check if the number itself is divisible by 4.
-For example, 24 is divisible by 4 because 24 ÷ 4 = 6.
+To give you an idea, 24 is divisible by 4 because 24 ÷ 4 = 6.

 Understanding these special cases can further simplify the process of checking divisibility by 4.